Hortopita

 Ingredients

-• 2 cups mixed greens (swiss chard, horseradish greens, beet greens, turnip greens, etc.)
+• 2 cups mixed greens (swiss chard, brussels sprouts leaves, horseradish greens, kale, beet greens, turnip greens, etc.)

 • 2 tbsp parsley